-In this 5 day private tour you will have the chance to explore Macedonia, the Land of Philip the second and his son Alexander the great.
-You will experience a remarkable journey through 7.000 years through the Greek History and enjoy parts of a Countryside you will always remember.
+In this 5 days private tour you will have the chance to explore Macedonia, the Land of Philip the second, and his son Alexander the Great.
+You will experience a remarkable journey through 7.000 years through Greek History and enjoy parts of the Countryside you will always remember.

 Itinerary of the five days private tour

-Highlights of the Five day North Greece Private Tour
+Highlights of the Charming 5 Days North Greece Private Tour

 - An interesting road trip from Central to Macedonia and North Greece

 - Sites of immense archaeological interest, such as Delphi